cliffom/docker-symfony/README.md

-# Production containers for api.hte.com
+# Production containers for a Symfony application